 The Gingerbread Factory

 Direct: 509-548-6592 | gingerbreadfactory.com

-The Gingerbread Factory makes for a sweet stop on your Leavenworth visit.
-Just to be clear, the Factory isn’t some huge facility, but a cafe serving baked goods and savory dishes, and offering a full espresso bar.
+The Gingerbread Factory, a cafe serving baked goods and savory dishes, and offering a full espresso bar makes for a sweet stop on your Leavenworth visit.
 Tucked behind the shops of Front Street, part of the bakery’s draw is its charming facade resembling that of a … you guessed it – a gingerbread house.
 Since we were still full from our lunch we just opted for a snickerdoodle and a few of the mini gingerbread cookies.
-We loved the soft sugar cookie, but the cute gingerbread cookies were just a tad too spiced up for our taste.
+We loved the soft sugar cookie, but the cute gingerbread cookies were a tad too spicy for our taste.
 FYI, there’s free WiFi here.